erlware/relx/README.md

 # DESCRIPTION

-Reltool assembles releases for an Erlang/OTP release.
+Relx assembles releases for an Erlang/OTP release.
 Given a release specification and a list of directories in which to search for OTP applications it will generate a release output.
 That output depends heavily on what plugins available and what options are defined, but